wp-plugins/category-page-icons/readme.txt

 6. screenshot-5.png

 == Changelog ==
+= 0.9.2 =
+ * Security fix.
+Unfortunately,  its block  upload of files,  until next update of plugin.
 = 0.9.1 =
  * Turn Off possibility to show "powered by" message.
 Now its not possible to  show this message at all, even if the visitor will activate it in the settings.
 = 0.9 =